littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 date: 2015-11-30T15:39:55-04:00
 ---

 In my final internship, I had to deploy an application for large claims (major losses) reserving.
-Since the method required some serious statistical modeling, I didn't choose Excel/VBA.
+Since the method required some serious statistical modeling methods, I didn't choose Excel/VBA.
 R seemed to be a good choice because of its statistical power and also of some useful R packages that deal with extreme values theory and distribution fitting.
-The question was: "How can I build a frinedly-user application with R ?".
+The question was: "How can I build a frinedly-user application with R?".
 The idea is that the end users don't need to open R and run a hundred line of R code.
 My first thought was to install RExcel in order to use Excel spredsheet as the application interface.
 I had found a short presentation of using RExcel with the ChainLadder package in R but this solution seems to be a little out of date.
 Then I tried the TclTk package in R. Not too cool in my opinion!
 Finally I found something amazing called [**Shiny**](http://shiny.rstudio.com){:target="_blank"}.
 It's an R package that allows you to deploy an interactive web application with R.

+* Table of Contents
+{:toc}

 ## Get inspired

-To get you inspired, [**here is a galery of Shiny applications**](http://shiny.rstudio.com/gallery/){:target="_blank"}
+To get you inspired, [**here's a galery of Shiny applications**](http://shiny.rstudio.com/gallery/){:target="_blank"}
 You will see that R users have made many amazing applications with Shiny.
-Since I just passed a little time of my internship to deploy the application (my main mission is to develop the actuarial model), I couldn't build a very complex one, but I think it seems cooler than an Excel spredsheet already.
+Since I just passed a little time of my internship to deploy the application (my main mission is to develop the actuarial model), I couldn't build a very complex one, but I think it seems already cooler than an Excel spredsheet.
 It looks like this:

 <a href="{{ site.url }}/images/MajorLossesReserving.gif"><img src="{{ site.url }}/images/MajorLossesReserving.gif" alt="image"></a>

 ## What is Shiny?

 Ok, now we will look a little bit closer to Shiny.
 Firstly, Shiny proposes functions with R syntaxes that replace HTML, CSS, Javascript.
 So you can somehow build a web interface by writing R code.
-Secondly, Shiny has a feature called Interactivity which is, in my opinion, a big difference compared to standard R program.
+Secondly, Shiny has a feature called Interactivity, which is, in my opinion, a big difference compared to standard R program.
 There's an interaction between the client side (through the user interface) and the server side (your R program).
 Thirdly, you can run Shiny apps locally with RStudio and its browser or with R and a web browser such as Google Chrome or Internet Explorer.
 You can also upload your apps on a cloud (the Shiny server) and run them online.
 I didn't try the last option because of the confidentiality concern.
 So I will show you in this post how to deploy and run a Shiny app locally on you computer.

 Let's begin by installing the Shiny package
 {% highlight r %}